-P.E and Sports at Bewsey Lodge.
+P.E and Sports at Bewsey Lodge

-KS1- FMS, games and gymnastics;
+KS1- FMS, invasion games, gymnastics and athletics.

 Each class across Key Stage 2 will participate in an extra hour of physical activity and sport for a half term as part of their CLASP session.
 They will improve their skills whilst playing enjoyable team games.
 Alongside the sports lessons, children will participate in a ‘Commando Joe’ session, developing their skills in teamwork, confidence and physical activity.
 Research has proven that these skills transfer into other aspects of the children’s lives and help build confident and resilient learners.

 Last year we introduced 'Born to Move' which was a huge success, the children particularly enjoyed the stories it told in the early years.
 It is a fantastic way to help the children get moving in a fun and engaging way, learning new skills and the correct way to move.
 This year it will be led by Mr Riley and hopefully our fitness instructor Mr Bannister in the Spring Term.

 Gaining new skills and knowledge is based on prior learning and skills from previous years.
 Therefore Mr Riley, who teaches across the school each year, has a very good understanding of where the children’s strengths need to be built upon and the areas of support he needs to give to each child to develop at the start of every new year.